osivia/osivia-sample-transaction/README.md

 # osivia-sample-transaction
-differents use cases of transaction calls from portlets
+this web application differents use cases of transaction calls from portlets